From linear to circular approach

-But moving from linear to circular is a process in itself.
-And since also small things can make a big difference, the important thing is to start the work, to make every resource last as long as possible.
+Moving from a linear was of using things to a circular, is a process.
+However, since also small things can make a big difference, it is important to start the work, to make every resource last as long as possible.
 This will prolong the life-cycle, increase the value and reduce the environmental impact of products.
 In more concrete terms, this could include:

 - Repair – a simple but extremely efficient way to sustain performance and reduce waste